MagoroGraphics/MagoroGraphics/README.md

 # Hello, I'm Mario! 👋

-## I'm a Software Developer with a background in Art & Design
+## I'm a Software Developer with experience in React, Ruby on Rails, Java and Python.

-- Currently learning Typescript.

-- I am a career changer!
-From Art & Design into Software Development and enjoy working with a friendly and like-minded people.
+- Currently improving my knowledge in: Typescript, Ruby on Rails.

 - I am very curious about everything and love learning.
 Taught myself how to draw, digital art, 3D design (huge fan of Blender), animation...

 - I believe computers are the most sophisticated tool ever invented and the source of endless possibilities.

 - I am creative and detail oriented.
-I invite you to take a look at my art portfolio.
+I love solving complex problems.

+- I am a career changer!
+From Art & Design into Software Development and enjoy working with a friendly and like-minded people.

 <br/>